 Meat takes a long time to get digested owing to its high protein and fat content.
 Since it takes a long time to chew the meat, your brain deciphers it to consuming more than required portions, signaling you to stop eating further.

 Various studies show that when it comes to suppressing hunger, fish, chicken, and meat lie on the same scale.
+However, fishes like salmon, tuna, herring, sardines, and chicken are a lot healthier.

 Up for a party and fear gorging too many calories?
 Eat a small bowl of salad before you step out.
 Your stomach needs 20 minutes after you start eating to signal the brain that you are full.
 Eating salad before a heavy meal signals the brain that you are already quite full, which helps you limit your portions and calories.
 All thanks to the fiber present in the salad.